Modules | C++

 Mesh arrangements provide the complete decomposition from which any boolean operation can be reconstructed:

-• Union: All outside regions from both meshes + intersection regions
+• Union: Outside regions from both meshes + aligned boundary regions

-• A \ B: Outside regions from A that are not inside B
+• A \ B: Outside regions from A + opposing boundary regions from B

 The arrangements approach is useful when you need: